 Question Answer What are the guidelines for cases the Committee requires be entered into the Case Log System?
 The required procedure domains, CPT codes assigned to each procedure domain, and minimum number requirements are summarized in a document available on the Documents and Resources page of the Otolaryngology - Head and Neck Surgery section of the ACGME website: Pediatric Otolaryngology Case Log Minimums.
 [Program Requirement: IV.B.1.b).(2).(b)] This document also includes criteria for patient age and ASA classification.
 The Learning and Working Environment Who may supervise fellows in the clinical environment?
 Appropriately-credentialed and privileged attending physicians in the surgical clinical environment may include appropriately-credentialed American Board of Medical Specialties (ABMS)-certified surgeons from other surgical specialties (e.g., general [Program Requirement: VI.A.2.a).(1)] surgery, pediatric surgery, plastic surgery).
 In the critical care clinical environment, procedures must be supervised by appropriately-credentialed ABMS-certified critical care physicians (e.g., anesthesiologists, critical internists, critical care pediatricians).
 While other care providers are expected to be part of interprofessional teams that provide patient care, only appropriately credentialed and privileged attending physicians can supervise fellows.
 What skills should members of the caregiver team have?
-All members of the caregiver team should be provided instruction in: [Program Requirement: VI.E.1.b)] recognition of and sensitivity to the experience and competence of other team members; time management; prioritization of tasks as the dynamics of a patient's needs change; recognizing when an individual becomes overburdened with responsibilities that cannot be accomplished within an allotted time period; communication, so that if all required tasks cannot be accomplished in a timely fashion, appropriate methods are established to hand off the remaining task(s) to another team member at the end of a clinical and educational work period; signs and symptoms of fatigue not only in oneself, but in other team members; rompliance with work hours limits imposed at the various levels of education; and, team development.
+All members of the caregiver team should be provided instruction in: 1. recognition of and sensitivity to the experience and competence of other team [Program Requirement: VI.E.2.] members; 2. time management; 3. prioritization of tasks as the dynamics of a patient's needs change; 4. recognizing when an individual becomes overburdened with responsibilities that cannot be accomplished within an allotted time period; 5. communication, so that if all required tasks cannot be accomplished in a timely fashion, appropriate methods are established to hand off the remaining task(s) to another team member at the end of a clinical and educational work period; 6. signs and symptoms of fatigue not only in oneself, but in other team members; 7. compliance with work hours limits imposed at the various levels of education; and, 8. team development.